BrainDriveAI/BrainDrive-Install-System/installer-updater/README.md

 - Package templates are embedded via `importlib.resources`, so PyInstaller bundles include the `.env` skeletons automatically.
 - Adjust `BRAINDRIVE_INSTALLER_HOME`, `BRAINDRIVE_INSTALLER_REPO`, or `BRAINDRIVE_INSTALLER_RELEASES` environment variables to override the default install location and GitHub release endpoints.
 - Additional platform builds (macOS, Linux) can be added by mirroring the Windows spec and extending the asset-name mappings in `installer_updater.app`.

+## Running the macOS build

+1. Activate the `BrainDriveInstaller` Conda environment if available: `conda activate BrainDriveInstaller`.
+2. From the repo root, run `bash installer-updater/macos/build-macos.sh`.
+   - The script reuses the active Conda environment when present; otherwise, it creates a temporary `build_env` virtual environment.
+   - It installs `installer-updater/macos/requirements-macos.txt`, builds the `.app` via the `braindrive-installer-updater-macos.spec`, and then creates a DMG named `BrainDriveInstallerUpdater-macos-universal.dmg`.
+3. Artifacts are emitted under `installer-updater/macos/dist/`:
+   - `BrainDriveInstallerUpdater.app`
+   - `BrainDriveInstallerUpdater-macos-universal.dmg`

+Notes:
+- Builds are unsigned.
+Gatekeeper may prompt on first run; use Right-click → Open to launch.
+- Optional code signing can be enabled by setting `CODESIGN_IDENTITY` in the environment.